Joseph A. Wright: American Civil War

 In an attempt to maintain party unity, Wright declined an offer to run against Bright for his seat in the Senate, and instead supported Bright in his reelection.
 In exchange, Bright offered to secure Wright a cabinet post with James Buchanan.
 The offer was false, and Bright instead sought to have Wright removed to a post as far from Indiana as possible.
 Wright accepted appointment by President Buchanan to serve as Envoy Extraordinary and Minister Plenipotentiary to Prussia from 1857 until 1861.
 While he was away, Bright had Wright and many others officially thrown out of the party.
 Wright was in Germany when the American Civil War began, and he quickly returned home, arriving in Indianapolis on September 7, 1861, and openly supported the Union cause.

 In 1861, a letter was intercepted addressed to "His Excellency, the President of the Confederate States of America", and was from Senator Bright, offering advice on procuring weapons.
 The Senate moved swiftly to expel Bright, and exiled him from the country on charges of disloyalty.
 Governor Oliver P. Morton seized Bright's Indiana estate for use a military post, and Bright was left ruined and impoverished.
 Wright was appointed to serve as senator in his place from February 24, 1862, until his replacement was elected and took the seat on January 14, 1863.

 Death

 He remarried again in 1863 to Caroline Rockwell who returned with him to Germany after Abraham Lincoln reappointed Wright to serve as the Ambassador to Prussia.
 Wright returned to Berlin in 1863 and remained there until his death on May 11, 1867.
 His body was returned to the United States and he was buried in New York City.
-The Wright Quadrangle student housing dorm at Indiana University was named after Joseph A. Wright.
+The Wright Quadrangle student housing dorm at Indiana University was named after Wright.